|

 He was born in Budapest on April 9 1906 and

-in his native city soon after graduating at age 18.
-In 1928 he went
+House in his native city soon after graduating at age 18.
+In 1928

-to Dresden as assistant to Fritz Busch and subsequently was engaged
+he went to Dresden as assistant to Fritz Busch and subsequently

-as conductor at the opera house in Münster/Westfalia, where he stayed
+was engaged as conductor at the opera house in Münster/Westfalia,

-music director of the Ballet Russe de Monte Carlo and, subsequently,
+conductor, later music director of the Ballet Russe de Monte Carlo

 Dallas